 For more than 130 years, AAUW members have examined and taken positions on the fundamental issues of the day — educational, social, economic, and political.
 Our commitment to our mission is reflected in all aspects of our work.

 The American Association of University Women advances equity for women and girls through advocacy, education, philanthropy, and research.

-As the year comes to a close, it’s time to look back AAUW’s achievements which is the ultimate hard work of all of our members and supporters.
+We take a look back on AAUW’s achievements of the past year, which is the ultimate hard work of all of our members and supporters.
 Without their support, the success of the last year would not have been possible.